rstudio/pygradethis/README.md

 A Python package to facilitate checking code output or static code checking using AST analysis.
-It can either be used with R using the [`learnr`](https://rstudio.github.io/learnr/) package, as a mirror of [`gradethis`](https://rstudio-education.github.io/gradethis/index.html) package, or as a standalone package for general Python use in educational settings.
+It can either be used with R using the [`learnr`](https://rstudio.github.io/learnr/) package, as a mirror of [`gradethis`](https://rstudio-education.github.io/gradethis/index.html) package. use in educational settings.

 **NOTE: This package is in early development and does not work yet!** Things may change drastically without warning during this early phase.

 ## Install pygradethis

-The `pygradethis` package is composed of both Python and R packages.
-An R wrapper packages is required so we can use `pygradethis` with `learnr`.
+The `pygradethis` package is composed of both Python and R packages of the same name.
+An R wrapper package is required so that we can use `pygradethis` with `learnr`, while the Python package is used to perform pure Python operations for checking objects and the code.
 To install the package you will need to install both.

 Go to the respective `./python` and `./R` directory, and install it with: